florian-senn/dji-XMetaParser/README.md

 # Features

-Right now, it takes some text-input and parses the attributes of `<rdf:Description/>` You care about loading the image/jpg, XMetaParser does the rest.
+Right now, it takes a string and parses the attributes of `<rdf:Description/>` You care about loading the image/jpg and providing it as a string, XMetaParser does the rest.

 Promise-based.